Summary of results from Qu Biologics’ first clinical trial in Crohn’s disease

 Specific blood immune markers associated with immune activation and mucosal healing were found to be increased with QBECO treatment and QBECO response/remission.

 Genetic analyses of trial participants identified common IBD-related genotypes with a higher likelihood of response to QBECO.
 This suggests that for the first time it may be possible to personalize treatment for CD.
 Early indications support the idea that genetic testing may be able to identify a large subset of individuals living with CD (representing approximately 60% of the patient population) who have a greater than 90% likelihood of responding to QBECO treatment.

 Taken together, the data from Qu Biologics’ first clinical trial in Crohn’s disease greatly improves our understanding of QBECO treatment in this important indication and provides evidence that it may be possible to select patients most likely to benefit from this novel immunotherapy approach.
 These results strongly support continued development of QBECO for the treatment of Crohn’s disease and an alternative to the immunosuppressive regimen currently used to manage disease.
 A follow-on trial is currently being planned, and it is anticipated that enrollment will commence in the first quarter of 2018.

-If you are interested in participating in and receiving updates about future clinical trials in Crohn’s disease evaluating QBECO for IBD, please email email@example.com indicating your request.
+To receive updates about future clinical trials in Crohn’s disease evaluating QBECO for IBD, please fill our form.